 The past decade has witnessed an unprecedented development of machine learning (ML).
-Yet, the progress of ML heavily relies on sophisticated models, sufficient computing resources, and a massive volume of training data, which remain major constraints to build a high-performance ML model.
+Yet, the progress of ML heavily relies on sophisticated models, sufficient computing resources, and a massive volume of training data, which remain major constraints to building high-performance ML models.

-Transfer learning opens a pathway for overcoming obstacles raised by the lack of data or computing resources; it is essentially an ML paradigm to transfer the knowledge from a well-learned domain into a specified domain where training data is scarce.
+Transfer learning opens a pathway for overcoming obstacles raised by the lack of data or computing resources; it is essentially an ML paradigm to transfer the knowledge from a well-learned domain into a specified domain where training data are scarce.
 Concretely, transfer learning establishes a new model (a.k.a. \textit{student model}) through borrowing early layers from a pre-trained model (a.k.a. \textit{teacher model}), which requires far less efforts than training from scratch.
 It has been proved to be a promising ML practice and widely applied in a wide range of academic and industrial areas, such as computer vision~\cite{LCWJ15}, natural language processing~\cite{ZYMK16}, etc.